bottlepy/bottle/docs/docs.md

     import template
     print template('mylist', names=['Marc','Susan','Alice','Bob'])

-You can include other template using the `%include` statement followed by a template name and an optional parameter list.
+You can include other template using the `%include` statement followed by a template name and an optional argument list.
 The include-line is replaced by the rendered result of the named sub-template.

     #!html
     <h1>{{title}}</h1>